Ananym/welcome-to-nexus/combat/hunting.md

 - Slash is realistically only a melee taunt, but still has its uses.
 - Berserk and Whirlwind will be underwhelming at first, but ramp up quickly as you gain vitality after 99.
 Make sure to align yourself with Ming-ken or Ohaeng, as unaligned or Kwi-sin whirlwind is extremely risky!
 - You will most likely want to skip learning the warrior self-heals, as consumable healing items are readily available and heal for much more.
+- The level 99 rages work differently from the furies.
+Rages can be recast after their cooldown to enhance the effects of the spell, granting a higher damage multiplier and a bigger armor class penalty.
+Each tier will require a higher mana cost to cast than the last.

 ## Poet

 - Poets have very little offense beyond the lowest levels - you'll soon need to find others to group with.
 - Maintain Harden Armor and Sanctuary on all group members.
 Harden Armor improves AC, while Sanctuary directly halves all incoming damage.
 Valor is only a noticeable difference at the very lowest levels.
 - You can safely skip learning the self-heals or multiple target heals - these generally aren't very useful.
+- There are a variety of utility spells as a poet that can be skipped if you want to streamline the levelling process.
 - Use Invoke to maintain your own mana, use healing spells to keep your group alive.
 Later, you'll be expected to use Inspire to restore others' mana.
 - Once you learn Scourge, you can drastically increase the damage taken by enemies.
 Try to make sure every target your group intends to kill is scourged.
 - As a poet, it's important to understand the different ways to target your spells in order to play efficiently and respond quickly.
+- Shortly after reaching level 99, you should be aware of the Restore quest.
+Restore is a mana-scaled heal that represents a significant part of a poet's kit.
+The quest is not too difficult, although you will need the help of a larger player.
+I recommend not bringing any items that will break on death, making sure you know remove blind and atone, and waiting until at least 20k vitality to avoid getting oneshot.

 ## Rogue